Yuma-Tsushima07/karmalogger/README.md

 python main.py
 ```

+## Tested
+I have tested it on VSC!

 ## Warning
 I (Yuma-Tsushima) for any illegal activity, of my logger.
 Use this on your own VM or code editor, for your own use.